Are you part of the 18%?

-A 2016 survey by McKesson Health Systems found more than 80% of payers are more selective about the hospitals included in their networks.
+A 2016 survey by Change Healthcare found more than 80% of payers are more selective about the hospitals included in their networks.
 Nearly two-thirds of hospitals surveyed said they are part of accountable care organizations.

 Using an EHR to digitize will soon become the price of admission for SNFs to get referrals.
 Connecting to HIEs and national data sharing networks such as Carequality will become more important, as enhanced care collaboration and managing outcomes for specific groups of individuals become more common in senior living settings.